 This course builds on the Business Analytics and Statistics core courses.
-The course will use the tools of statistical analysis, predictive analytics, optimization and simulation.
+The course will use the tools of statistical analysis, predictive analytics, optimization, dynamic programming, game theory and simulation.
 Issues of risk and return from Corporate Finance will be used in the course, as will game theory concepts from Managerial Economics and Strategy.